-As there is a significant risk that too many intangible assets would ultimately be included in goodwill and that this would further increase the shielding effect (see question 6), it would be important to ringfence the potential changes.
+As there is a significant risk that too many intangible assets would ultimately be included in goodwill and that this would further increase the shielding effect (see Question 6), it would be important to ringfence any potential changes.

-In light of this, the ASCG deems a revision of IAS 38 Intangible Assets to be necessary and warranted, although not in the context of the current project.
-The issue of intangible assets acquired in a business combination should, however, be addressed in advance in order to provide relief, if necessary.
+Considering this, the ASCG deems a revision of IAS 38 Intangible Assets to be necessary and warranted, although not in the context of the current project.
+The issue of intangible assets acquired in a business combination should, however, be addressed in advance to provide relief, if necessary.